How cells and tissues grow

 - Mitosis or M phase, where the cell finally divides in two.

-Cells in the body have a natural ability to stick together in the right place so that the tissues and structures of the body form correctly.
-Scientists call this cell adhesion or 'stickiness'.
+Cells in the body have a natural ability to stick together in the right place.
+This is so that the tissues and structures of the body form in the right way.
+This is called cell adhesion or 'stickiness'.

 Molecules on the surface of the cell match those on its neighbours.
 It is a bit like having a postcode.
 The code makes it very difficult for the cell to move to the wrong place.
 But if the cell does find itself in a place where its postcode is different from its neighbours, it dies.

-When cells become damaged or worn out, they will self destruct.
-Scientists call this process apoptosis and it helps to protect us from developing cancer.
+When cells become damaged or worn out, they self destruct.
+This is called apoptosis.
+It helps to protect us from developing cancer.
 Cells can also undergo apoptosis if they have broken away from their proper place in the body.

 Scientists are doing a lot of work on apoptosis.
 If they can understand what makes a cell self destruct, they might be able to use this to develop cancer treatments in the future.